 Krystin is best selling author of The Grateful Jar Project as well as an astrologer, an ordained metaphysical minister, and celebrant.

-Highly gifted at creating and holding sacred space this "gratitude advocate" is a graduate of Rhodes Wellness College Life Coaching Program and blends life design with practical magick.
+Highly gifted at creating and holding sacred space this "gratitude advocate" is a graduate of Rhodes Wellness College and blends life coaching with practical magick.
 Passionate about empowering individuals, she reminds us,

 "Our words have power ... that's why it's called spelling!"